ShootProof/recruiting-qa/README.md

 ### Locating the "Get Started" button

-**Goal:** provide code or pseudocode to locate the topmost "Get Started" button
+**Goal:** provide code or pseudocode to click the topmost "Get Started" button

-Provide code for an automated test that locates the topmost "Get Started" button on <https://www.shootproof.com>.
+Provide code for an automated test that clicks topmost "Get Started" button on <https://www.shootproof.com>.
 The code provided can be for an automated test using the tool and language of your choice (Selenium, etc.).

 A complete submission will:

-* Assert that a "Get Started" button exists on the page
+* Locate the topmost "Get Started" button on the page
+* Click the button
 * Explain why you chose the language and framework that you did
 * If the code and approach is not obvious, describe the approach and decisions made

-In the event that you cannot provide working code, please provide a written description of how you would locate this button.
+In the event that you cannot provide working code, please provide a written description of how you would locate and click this button.
 Pseudocode is acceptable, but working code is preferred.

 ### Locating the _other_ "Get Started" button

-**Goal:** provide code or pseudocode to locate the "Get Started" button that appears at the bottom of the page
+**Goal:** provide code or pseudocode to click the "Get Started" button that appears at the bottom of the page

-How would you locate the other "Get Started" button, which appears at the bottom of the page?

-Similarly, provide code for an automated test that locates the bottommost "Get Started" button on <https://www.shootproof.com/>.
+Similarly, provide code for an automated test that clicks the bottommost "Get Started" button on <https://www.shootproof.com/>.
 As in the exercise above, the code provided can be for an automated test using the took and language of your choice (Selenium, etc.).